 - 1 slice of a lemon

-Heat cider and water in a saucepan.
+Heat cider and water in a saucepan over low heat.

 Add cinnamon stick or ground cinnamon.